LLM Gateway Architecture

 Deployment Shape

 For v1, build the gateway as a separate FastAPI app in the backend tree, using the same Python toolchain and dependency-lock workflow as the main backend.
-Preferred rollout:- Add the app entrypoint and unit tests without any production traffic.
+Promotion model:- Start with no live product traffic while service startup, readiness, config validation, and service auth are verified.

-- Route one structured feature through the gateway in shadow mode.
+- Route non-embedding features through the gateway in shadow mode (

 Local development runs the gateway as its own process: